krobbi/holo/README.md

 3. [License](#license)

 # Usage
 Holo is a basic HTTP server targeted at serving local files for testing.
+Unlike a typical HTTP server, Holo is single-threaded and forbids access from non-local requests.

 Build Holo with `cargo build --release` and move the executable from `target/release/holo(.exe)` to a directory with environment access.
 After this